 How does this problem develop?

 During the nine months of pregnancy, the fetus undergoes remarkable changes.
-In the skeleton, these changes include the separation of each individual bone in the body from one mass of bone material.
+In the skeleton, these changes include the separation of each individual bone in the Healthy Body from one mass of bone material.
 In some cases, this process is flawed.
 A clubfoot occurs when this failure of separation occurs in the tarsal bones of the foot.

 Until recently, most experts believed that the clubfoot deformity was due to the foot being stuck in the wrong position in the womb.
 As development progressed, the foot could not grow normally because it was turned under and held in that position.
 Today, most information suggests that clubfoot is hereditary, meaning that it runs in families.
 It is not clear what genetic defect causes the problem.
 It is not known yet whether the defect affects the development of the muscles, blood vessels, or bones of the foot.